Couchbase-Ecosystem/cbl-reactnative-docs/versioned_docs/version-1.0/StartHere/install.md

 #### Android

-For React Native New Architecture builds, make sure `newArchEnabled=true` is set in your Android project configuration.

-If your app needs manual Gradle wiring, update the Android Gradle file to include the native module.
+In the current beta release, the Android Gradle file needs to be updated manually to include the native module.
 This can be done by editing the build.gradle file in the android directory of your React native app and adding the following line below the apply plugin line for the com.facebook.react.rootproject:

 ```kotlin
 apply from: "../node_modules/cbl-reactnative/android/build.gradle"